MShahbazh/Log-Analyzer/README.md

 # Log Analyzer

 A Simple CLI based log Analyzer.
 It accepts a server log file as input and handles corrupted/damaged lines, parses multiple timestamps and response time formats.
-It then produces a per line result file "Lines_Result.txt".
+It then produces a per line result file `Lines_Result.txt`.
 JSON format log lines are also supported

 ## Repo Structure
 root